dmontagu/postgis-exploration/README.md

 I implemented this by sampling elevation values every 31 meters out to a 1-kilometer distance from the source point along bearings every 2 degrees from 0° to 360°.
-I then computed the pitch of the rays along each bearing, and filtered out any target points where the ray between the source and the target had a pitch that was smaller than that of another point along the same ray but at a closer distance, as this would indicate that the surface was obstructed from view by the closer point.
+I then computed the pitch of the rays along each bearing, and filtered out any target points where the ray between the source and the target had a pitch that was smaller than that of another point along the same bearing but at a closer distance, as this would indicate that the surface was obstructed from view by the closer point.

 I then computed the Voronoi diagram for all the sampled points using [ST_VoronoiPolygons](https://postgis.net/docs/ST_VoronoiPolygons.html), and filled in the polygons within that diagram